miladyboy/wingman/tasks/Tasks.md

 - [ ] Fix the manifest.json and everything so that it works as a PWA
 - [ ] Add a search for the threads to find a specific girl name.
 - [ ] Implement google vision to extract the girls names.
 OpenAI screams.
+- [ ] Add success screen or toast component after they successfully pay their subscription.

 # To-Do
 - [ ] Fix the E2E tests to run with multiple workers. *test*